 Notes to editors

-Statewatch’s report (pdf) was produced in partnership with researchers working with Technopolice Belgium and La Ligue des droits humains in Belgium, La Quadrature du Net and Technopolice France in France, AlgorithmWatch in Germany and AlgoRace in Spain.
+Statewatch’s report, New Technology, Old Injustice: Data-driven discrimination and profiling in police and prisons in Europe (pdf) was produced in partnership with researchers working with Technopolice Belgium and La Ligue des droits humains in Belgium, La Quadrature du Net and Technopolice France in France, AlgorithmWatch in Germany and AlgoRace in Spain.

 Statewatch produces and promotes critical research, policy analysis and investigative journalism to inform debates, movements and campaigns on civil liberties, human rights and democratic standards.
 We began operating in 1991 and are based in London.